ub-cavas/AutowareAuto/src/drivers/ssc_interface/design/ssc_interface-design.md

 This package acts as a message translator between AutonomouStuff's SSC software and Autoware.Auto.

 # Design
-This package inherits from @ref vehicle_interface_design and, as such, performs all of the same tasks but specifically with messages from the `automotive_autonomy_msgs` stack.
+This package inherits from @ref vehicle-interface-design and, as such, performs all of the same tasks but specifically with messages from the `automotive_autonomy_msgs` stack.

 ## Assumptions / Known limits
 <!-- Required -->